Dale Dodrill

-Dale Fike Dodrill (February 7, 1926 – January 18, 2019) was an American football defensive tackle who played nine seasons for the Pittsburgh Steelers.
-He attended Colorado A&M, now known as Colorado State University.
+Dale Fike Dodrill (February 7, 1926 – January 18, 2019) was an American professional football player who was a defensive tackle for nine seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Colorado A&M Aggies (now Colorado State Rams).

 Early life

-Dodrill was born to George Dodrill and Lettie (Fike) Dodrill on February 27, 1926 in Stockton, Kansas.
+Dodrill was born to George Dodrill and Lettie (Fike) Dodrill on February 27, 1926, in Stockton, Kansas.
 The family farmed in Rooks County, Kansas and Dale attended Plainville, Kansas schools.
 In 1937, the Dodrill family moved to Fort Collins, Colorado and then to Loveland, Colorado.
 In 1942, Dodrill played on the Loveland High School state championship football team.
-Dodrill was drafted into the United States Army right out of high school, serving in the 30th Infantry Division during World War II.
-Dodrill’s brother Garrett died in a prison camp in the Philippines during the war.
+Dodrill was selected into the United States Army right out of high school, serving in the 30th Infantry Division during World War II.
+Dodrill's brother Garrett died in a prison camp in the Philippines during the war.

 College career

 In 1947, Dodrill enrolled at Colorado A&M (Colorado State University) to play football for the Rams.
 Dodrill played both sides of the ball for the Rams helping the team to its first post season appearance, the 1949 Raisin Bowl.
 Dodrill was selected All-Skyline Athletic Conference in 1948, 1949 and 1950.
 He was selected to play in the East-West Shrine game in 1949 and the College All-Star game in 1951.
 In 1952, Dodrill won the Nye Trophy as the most outstanding Colorado State male athlete.
 Dodrill was inducted into the Colorado Sports Hall of Fame in 1993.